percona/k8spsmdb-docs/docs/users.md

 kubectl patch secret/my-cluster-name-secrets -p '{"data":{"PMM_SERVER_PASSWORD": "'$(echo -n new_password | base64)'"}}'
 ```

+!!! note
-**NOTE**: The operator creates and updates an additional Secrets object named
+    The operator creates and updates an additional Secrets object named
     based on the cluster name, like `internal-my-cluster-name-users`.
 It is
     used only by the Operator and should undergo no manual changes by the user.
     This object contains secrets with the same passwords as the one specified
     in `spec.secrets.users` (e.g. `my-cluster-name-secrets`).
 When the
     user updates `my-cluster-name-secrets`, the Operator propagates these
     changes to the internal `internal-my-cluster-name-users` Secrets object.

 ### Password Rotation Policies and Timing